adobe/places-scripts/README.md

 ### Usage

-The instructions about how to use the scripts are located in the [Readme](import/readme.md) file.
+The instructions about how to use the scripts are located in this [Readme](import/README.md) file.

 ### Contributing